In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 Keeping track of sick leave

-With their being limits on SSP it's sensible to keep track of sick leave.
+With there being limits on SSP it's sensible to keep track of sick leave with a holiday and sickness tracker.

 The maximum anyone can be paid SSP is 28 weeks.